Calibration of the Bass Local Volatility model: Computational aspects and numerical results

 Finally, it is worth mentioning that we opt for the semi-discrete setting.
 This choice is motivated by the stability of the Martingale Benamou-Brenier Problem (see \cite{BeJoMaPa21b}), and the ease with which the $\infty$-Wasserstein distance between two discrete measures can be computed.

-\paragraph{Linear convergence.} Our numerical results unequivocally confirm linear convergence.
-The convergence is notably rapid, often yielding the fixed-point solution within just a few iterations.
-The required number of iterations for achieving the fixed-point solution appears to be influenced by the proximity of our problem pair to a non-irreducible pair, as discussed below.
+\paragraph{{ Linear convergence.}} In our experiments we observe a rapid convergence of the fixed-point scheme, often reaching the fixed-point solution within just a few iterations.
+The required number of iterations for achieving convergence appears to be influenced by the proximity of our problem pair to a non-irreducible pair, as discussed below.

-In particular, Figure~\ref{fig.lin} illustrates the linear convergence of the iteration scheme for the \ssbm between $\mu_{50}$ and $\nu$, where $\mu$ is a convex combination of a normal and a logistic distribution, and $\nu$ is a truncated normal.
+In particular, Figure~\ref{fig.lin} illustrates the linear convergence of the iteration scheme for the \ssbm be\-tween $\mu_{50}$ and $\nu$, where $\mu$ is a convex combination of a normal and a logistic distribution, and $\nu$ is a truncated normal.
 The results indicate convergence in approximately $15$ iterations, regardless of the choice of the initial distribution for the fixed-point iteration.
 It is worth noting that the computation of the convolution with the Gaussian density $\phi$ plays a pivotal role in achieving this convergence.
 Therefore, ensuring a well-optimized implementation of this operation is crucial for obtaining optimal results.

 \paragraph{Irreducibility of the pair $(\mu, \nu)$.} The irreducibility of the pair plays a critical role in determining the convergence of the algorithm.
 Specifically, when the pair $(\mu_n, \nu)$ is close to a non-irreducible pair, a higher number of iterations is required to reach the fixed-point solution.
 In Figure~\ref{fig.iter}, we observe the number of iterations needed to compute the \ssbm from $\mu_{10}$ to $\nu$, where both $\mu$ and $\nu$ are truncated normal distributions.
 Notably, while the standard deviation of $\mu$ is fixed at $1$, the standard deviation of $\nu$ approaches $1$.
 Figure~\ref{fig.leb} illustrates the dependency of the size of the support of the fixed-point solution on the standard deviation of $\nu$.
 It is noteworthy that consistent results are obtained when the standard deviation of $\nu$ is fixed, and the standard deviation of $\mu$ approaches that of $\nu$.